SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nanjIyar‘s introduction

-In the end – AzhwAr says that those who learn this decad can perform kainkaryam of offering garlands to divine feet of emperumAn without having to go through the difficulties which he himself went through.
+In the end – AzhwAr says that those who learn this decad can perform kainkaryam of offering garlands to the divine feet of emperumAn without having to go through the difficulties which he himself went through.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction